tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Application Data messages contain data that is opaque to TLS.
 Application Data messages are always protected.
 Zero-length fragments of Application Data MAY be sent as they are potentially useful as a traffic analysis countermeasure.
+Application Data fragments MAY be split across multiple records or coalesced into a single record.

 %%% Record Layer